 So years in which we get, um, a large handful of atmospheric rivers in the wintertime in California, tend to be wet years.
 Years in which we are deprived of atmospheric rivers.
 And for example, this year [00:06:00] 2020, we've had relatively few atmospheric rivers that have struck the central and Northern part, of California.

 Uh, we ended up being, uh, generally on the dry side.
 So our, uh, disposition in terms of our water supply is, uh, very centrally dictated by the position, strength, uh, presence, absence of ARs.
-Uh, Sasha mentioned the fact that ARS are not only a benefit, but they're also a danger.
+Uh, Sasha mentioned the fact that ARs are not only a benefit, but they're also a danger.
 And, um, our colleague, Tom Corringham has led the charge, uh, in actually evaluating the, uh, the influence of ARs along [00:07:00] the West coast.
 So, Tom, that's a segue.

 Tom: [00:07:05] Sure.
 Thanks, Dan.
 Thanks Sarah for having us, I guess I would say the reason I'm interested in atmospheric rivers they affect every aspect of our landscape in Southern California and in the Western United States.

 They govern our hydrology.
-And I think we're becoming increasingly aware as a society that weather and climate have real impacts in terms of our economy at CW3E at all different ways in which atmospheric rivers and extreme West coast weather and hydrology impact the economy.
+And I think we're becoming increasingly aware as a society that weather and climate have real impacts in terms of our economy.
+At CW3E at all different ways in which atmospheric rivers and extreme West coast weather and hydrology impact the economy.
 Some of our work has been focused on evaluating the costs of flooding associated with atmospheric rivers.

 [00:08:00] Mmm.
 We found that 84% of the flood damages in Western 11 States over the last 40 years have been caused by atmospheric rivers, which works out to be about a billion dollars a year on average.
-Although those damages are distributed pretty unevenly across the years, you can have several years with very low damages.

-And then appeal storms will create extreme damages, but so atmospheric rivers are also beneficial to our economy in the sense that they provide water.
+Although those damages are distributed pretty unevenly across the years, you can have several years with very low damages, and then a few storms will create extreme damages, but so atmospheric rivers are also beneficial to our economy in the sense that they provide water.
 They replenish our water supplies, which we use for agriculture, and municipal water use, and industrial use.
 We use them to manage our wetlands and our scenic rivers.
 So they're critical in many ways to the economy of the West.

-Sarah Leroy: [00:08:56] Excellent.
+Sarah LeRoy: [00:08:56] Excellent.
 Thank you.
-So you spoke a little bit about the [00:09:00] impacts to water resources and stream flows, and as well as, um, the economic impacts, could you speak a little bit about impacts to coastal systems and ecosystems from ARS?
+So you spoke a little bit about the [00:09:00] impacts to water resources and stream flows, and as well as, um, the economic impacts, could you speak a little bit about impacts to coastal systems and ecosystems from ARs?

-Sasha Gerchinov: [00:09:15] I might like to say that, um, you know, for anybody who has seen the map of precipitation distribution in the West, uh, we realized that it's governed by the presence of mountains.
+Sasha Gershunov: [00:09:15] I might like to say that, um, you know, for anybody who has seen the map of precipitation distribution in the West, uh, we realized that it's governed by the presence of mountains.

 Uh, And atmospheric rivers produce orographic precipitation, meaning that when they deliver Mmm, a lot of moisture.
 So it's basically wind and moisture is an atmospheric river.
-And when all that moisture hits the mountain range [00:10:00] it gets squeezed out of the river as orthographic precipitation.
+And when all that moisture hits the mountain range [00:10:00] it gets squeezed out of the river as orographic precipitation.
 And so atmospheric river has really contributed a lot to that picture of the precipitation distribution in the West.